Firelack/Roses-Trades/README.md

   - A unique set of very expensive cosmetics, synchronized across your worlds.
   - Ability to add your own cosmetics to your games and servers.
   - Achievements and rewards tied to rose collection.

+- 🌹 **Rose Boss**
+  - Add a Carnivorous Rose.
+  - Spawn in specific structure.
+  - Give roses to player who kill her (divide by two each time)

 ## 🛣️ Detailed Roadmap